 Immunoglobulins (Ig) - test of the levels of antibodies produced by B-cells and plasma cells.

 A good web resource for patients and caregivers who want to understand more about the laboratory tests used in their medical care can be found at Lab Tests Online, produced by the American Association for Clinical Chemistry (AACC).
-Lab Tests Online is available in 14 languages through 17 national versions operating in North America and numerous European countries, as well as Brazil, China, Korea, and Australia.
+Lab Tests Online is available in 13 languages and 15 country sites operating around the world.